RUGSoftEng/2018-Evidencio/README.md

 ### Troubleshooting

-In case of any issues with the framework please refer to the [laravel documentation](https://laravel.com/docs/5.6).
+In case of any issues with the framework please refer to the [Laravel documentation](https://laravel.com/docs/5.6).